Edgeberry/Edgeberry/README.md

 **Copyright© 2024 Sanne 'SpuQ' Santens**.
 The Edgeberry Device Software is licensed under the **[GNU GPLv3](LICENSE.txt)**.
 The [Rules & Guidelines](https://github.com/Edgeberry/.github/blob/main/brand/Edgeberry_Trademark_Rules_and_Guidelines.md) apply to the usage of the Edgeberry™ brand.

+The SDKs in [`sdk/`](sdk/) are licensed under the **[MIT License](sdk/LICENSE.txt)** instead — the Python SDK, the Node SDK and the Node-RED node alike.
+They are the part that ends up inside your application, and the copyleft of the device software must not reach into it.
+Applications talk to the device software over D-Bus, as separate programs, so an application built on Edgeberry carries no obligation to be GPL: it may be proprietary, and its licensing is entirely yours to choose.

 To contribute: fork the repository, branch from `main`, keep to the existing style, test on a real device, and open a pull request describing the problem your change addresses.